garretgonzales/github-finder/README.md

 **Create a React app that allows the user to search for GitHub users.**

 **Technologies:**
-React.js, HTML, CSS, GitHub API
+React.js, axios, HTML, CSS, GitHub API

 ---